BStid/css-practice-websiteclone-pluralsight/README.md

 Practice building a website with CSS.
-To add functionality as needed.
+Will add functionality as needed.